guwek/public-info/README.md

 To apply for membership, please send an email to zdm-info (see below) with a short description of your activities in the area of digital medicine and your motivation to join the ZDM (up to 300 words), accompanied by your CV (in any format) and a list of up to five most important publications in the area of digital medicine.
 Please indicate whether you apply as a methods-focused member or as an application-focused member.
 Membership needs to be renewed after three years.

 ## Mailing lists
-Make sure to be subscribed to the following mailing lists:
+Make sure to subscribe to the following mailing lists (see `lists.hhu.de` for details):

-- zdm-announce: Announcements of ZDM activities and events to members and friends of ZDM.
+- `zdm-announce [at] uni-duesseldorf.de`: Announcements of ZDM activities and events to members and friends of ZDM.

-- zdm-users: Important information for everybody using the ZDM building 97.45.
+- `zdm-users [at] uni-duesseldorf.de`: Important information for everybody using the ZDM building 97.45.

 ## Room Booking